Undergraduate Scholars Program

 • Must be a current undergraduate student enrolled during the academic year of the program at an institution of higher education (post-secondary) within the US or internationally.

-• Degree areas should be related to food science, horticulture, plant science, biochemistry, chemistry, biological data sciences, engineering, economics, environmental science, or an agricultural/environmental field of study.
+• Current degree program should be related to enology, viticulture, food science, horticulture, plant science, biochemistry, engineering, economics, environmental science, or an agricultural/environmental field of study.

 • Interest working in a research environment (may be field- and/or lab- based).